 Background and Biography

-Known for her expertise, versatility, and comfort across media platforms, Shira regularly breaks news, pens long-form stories, and appears on television and radio outlets around the country.
-During her tenure at Roll Call, Shira was the first national reporter to interview Sen. Al Franken after his election, and the last to do an extended interview with Alaska Gov. Sarah Palin before she was selected as the GOP nominee for vice president.
+Prior to this, Shira served as politics editor for Roll Call, the top news source on Capitol Hill, based in Washington, D.C.
+During her tenure at Roll Call, Shira was the first national reporter to interview Sen. Al Franken, D-Minn., after his election, and the last to do an extended interview with Alaska Governor Sarah Palin before she was selected as the GOP nominee for vice president.

 An authority on Congressional races, Shira spearheaded Roll Call’s coverage of the decennial redistricting process following the U.S. Census.
-She possesses an encyclopedic knowledge of the demographics and geography of Congressional districts and she can articulate the intricacies of voting rights laws in digestible and interesting ways.
+She possesses an encyclopedic knowledge of the demographics and geography of Congressional districts, and she can articulate the intricacies of voting rights laws in digestible and interesting ways.

-A frequent guest on cable news programs, Shira has offered commentary on political campaigns for ABC, CBS, CNN, CNBC, MSNBC, FOX, C-SPAN and CNN.
-She regularly guest hosts “Showdown 2012,” on XM’s politics station, POTUS.
-Shira has also worked at POLITICO and National Journal’s The Hotline.
+A frequent guest on cable news programs, Shira regularly offers commentary on politics for MSNBC, FOX, C-SPAN and CNN.
+She has served as a guest host on XM’s politics station, POTUS, and appeared on the station many times.

 Shira graduated from Northwestern University with a B.A. in political science, earning honors for her thesis on gender and communication strategies in politics.

 Shira hails from Pittsburgh and is an avid Steelers fan.
 She lives in Boston with her husband, Eli Center.